liborsvoboda/EasyITCenter/EASY-IT-CENTER-SERVER/wwwroot/EIC&ESBdocs/ESB-InfoWeb/EASY-DATA/Docs/ÚvodníInformace.md

 <sup>**For thinking, the development of tools and work with them worthy in the 21st century**</sup>

-* EasyITCenter - Universal multi-platform MultiDatabase Backend server solution with all standard technologies implemented
+* Golden - Universal multi-platform MultiDatabase Backend server solution with all standard technologies implemented
 * EASYSYSTEMBuilder - Universal modern Metro WPF Frontend System Builder solution for quick and easy development of any system with minimal knowledge
 * Combined solution - is a simple solution for rapid development of any modern system, runs perfectly on prepared System Core and templates for Graphical/Click Development